jasminjoy-S/Real-Estate-Recommender-Analysis-and-Predictor/README.md

 Deployed : https://real-estate-app-cwq4.onrender.com/

 - Data Gathering and cleaning :
-The data for this project has been gathered through web scrapping the 99acres.com website.
+The data for this project has been gathered through web scraping.
 Data of 256 communities and 3000 flats was gathered, cleaned and pre-processed.
 To prepare the dataset for analysis, a meticulous data cleaning process was undertaken, handling missing values and ensuring consistency.
 The data was then merged, bringing together information on villa and flats into a unified dataset.

 - Feature Engineering :
 New features such as additional room indicators, age of possession, furnish details, luxury score etc were introduced to provide a more detailed representation of the properties